tuotuoxp/cpp-torch/README.md

 **All in C++, without touching lua.**

-Pretty handy when you want to distribute an off-the-shelf Torch model.
+Pretty handy when you want to deploy an off-the-shelf torch model.

 # Install
-Check our [install script](install.md) in Linux, windows and MacOS.
+Check our [install script](install.md) in Linux, Windows and MacOS.

 # Get started
 A simple load-and-fire routine looks like this in C++: